 Both are widely available online or at your local hardware store.
 You might assume these are boring and outdated, but you’ll be pleasantly surprised by the different styles and finishes at your disposal.

 Farmhouse flush mount lighting includes exposed bulbs enclosed in wooden cages, dispelling the myth that flush mounts are only available in plain disk styles in glass covers.
 You might reach for metallic cages instead if you want more reflective structures.
 We recommend metal cages with thin arms and geometric shapes.
 If you want a mount with more personality, choose a crystal flush.
 These resemble petite, low-hanging chandeliers.
 Otherwise, try a classic flush mount with a glass cage.
+Sarah Joy recommends this style of lighting as it’s affordable.

 Beyond designing your bedroom, living room, and kitchen, you might now be looking at foyer lighting ideas to transform your entryway.
 This area will make the first impression on your guests, and it’s the first thing you’ll see when you walk in the front door every day.
 Needless to say, it should make you feel proud of your home.